DXOGO/SM/README.md

 # SM
-Pratcial classes for the Multimedia Systems class 2020/2021
+Practical classes for the Multimedia Systems class 2020/2021